kjs452/KennysOpenDSKY/README.md

 The main function is called `apollo_guidance_computer()`.
 The main data structure that is manipulated is the variable `Agc`

-The `Agc` variable contains the DSKY state (both current and prevous).
+The `Agc` variable contains the DSKY state (both current and previous).
 It also contains the two CPU cores and the RAM area.
 Plus some additional flags.

 ```